ralexstokes/ethereum-consensus/README.md

 [Examples](#examples) for further details.

-An important thing to note is that the `state_transition` module of each fork (after the `phase0` fork) is generated by a code-generation utility in this crate called `gen-spec`.
+An important thing to note is that the `state_transition` module of each fork (after the `phase0` fork) is generated by a code-generation utility in the `spec-gen` crate.
 This utility specializes each fork based on the prior Rust module as an input.
 See the README for that binary to learn further details about operating this utility.
 The generated files are checked in so you should not need to use this binary under most circumstances.